Appetizer Main Course

 Variations

-Spicy Patties: Throwing in diced jalapeño or an extra splash of hot sauce for a robust feel.
+• Turn Up the Heat: Add a diced jalapeño or an extra splash of hot sauce for those brave souls at your table.

 Conclusion